dinde451/jarr.d1/Jarulfs_Guide.md

 downwards (regardless of the direction of the attacker) but when walking in other directions, you will be ”pushed” back into the location you were leaving.
-In addition, when deciding upon what action to perform, see chapter 5.5 the distance is similarly always calculated in the same way.
+In addition, when deciding upon what action to perform, see CHAPTER_LINK_monster-ai the distance is similarly always calculated in the same way.
 This result in the situation that when you are walking towards a monster it will only initiate a melee attack while you are walking, if you are walking SW, S or SE.
 If you walk in any other direction towards